k9lada00/store-interface/README.md

 DELETE /products/"User Id"

-Headers(2):

-	KEY: "Content-Type", VALUE: "application/json"
+Headers(1):

 	KEY: "Authorization", VALUE: "Bearer 'token'"

-Body: "raw", "JSON"

-	{
-		"username": "user's username",
-		"userPass": "user's password"
-	}

-The user's token, username, and password will be authenticated.
+The user's token will be authenticated.
 Upon proper authentication, the product will be deleted.